Starting a Food Forest

 Build water infrastructure

-Install swales, ponds, or rainwater catchment before planting trees.
-Swales direct water to your tree root zones passively โ without them, establishment irrigation is constant work.
+Install swales, basins, or rainwater catchment before planting trees.
+Without them, establishment irrigation is constant work.

 Sheet mulch the site

 Cardboard + compost + 4โ6 inches of wood chips.
-Start 6 months before planting trees if possible, or apply directly and plant immediately (slower decomposition).
+Start 6 months before planting if possible.

 Plant nitrogen-fixing pioneers

 Siberian pea shrub, goumi, alder.
-These fix nitrogen and improve soil while your canopy trees establish.
-Some can be cut back later as living mulch.
+These improve soil while canopy trees establish and can be cut back later as living mulch.

 Plant canopy and sub-canopy trees

-Bare-root trees ($15โ50 each) planted in early spring or late fall.
-Avoid mid-summer planting โ establishment stress is highest in heat.
+Bare-root trees ($15โ$50 each) planted in early spring or late fall.
 Water weekly for the first two years.

 Add herbaceous and groundcover layers

 After year 1.
-Comfrey planted around tree drip lines immediately improves soil.
-Groundcovers suppress weeds and protect soil โ plant within the first year.
+Comfrey around tree drip lines improves soil fast.
+Groundcovers suppress weeds.

 Introduce vines

 After canopy trees are established (year 2+).
-Hardy kiwi and grapes need structures to climb โ install trellises when planting.
+Install trellises when planting.

 Soil Preparation: The Most Skipped Step

-Most beginners plant trees directly into unamended soil and wonder why they're struggling.
-Mycorrhizal networks, organic matter, and proper drainage are prerequisites to a thriving food forest.
+Most beginners plant trees into unamended soil and wonder why they struggle.
+Mycorrhizal networks, organic matter, and drainage are prerequisites.

 Mycorrhizal Inoculant